 Platelet Rich Plasma – Platelet-rich plasma therapy involves using your own blood plasma and platelets as an enriched source of growth factors and cytokines.
 This concentrated source of platelets, growth factors and cytokines stimulates healing of bone and soft tissue.
 The goal of using regenerative medicine such as platelet-rich plasma injection therapy is to promote regeneration by stimulating an inflammatory response and supplying growth and repair factors to the area helping the body repair and heal itself.
 This is a therapy that can be utilized for minor tearing of ligaments and tendons, osteoarthritis, plantar fasciitis, ligament instability, and injuries related to overuse.

-Stem Cell Therapy – Mesenchymal stem cells can derive cartilage, bone, muscle, tendon, and ligaments.
-Allogenic stem cells are derived most often from the umbilical cord.
+Regenerative Allografts – Derived from cartilage, bone, muscle, tendon, and ligaments.
+More specifically, derived most often from the umbilical cord.
 They can reduce inflammation, secrete cytokines and growth factors to induce cellular growth and angiogenesis (the growth of new blood vessels).
-Stem cells injected into a source of injury or degeneration become activated, secrete various cytokines, and stimulate a healing response.
-Stem cell therapy should be considered for osteoarthritis, intervertebral disc disorder, ligament/tendon damage, and cartilage injury.
+When injected into a source of injury or degeneration become activated, secrete various cytokines, and stimulate a healing response.
+This therapy should be considered for osteoarthritis, ligament/tendon damage, and cartilage injury.